Nikkei hits four-week closing high on hopes of BOJ easing

 "(Japan) is a market global investors have given up on.
 A lot of them have been burnt so many times," he said.

-After the bell, the camera and printer maker cut its full-year operating profit outlook nearly 10 percent to 356 billion yen, hit by slow European demand and a suspension of production in China in September amid anti-Japan protests.
+After the bell, the camera and printer maker cut its full-year operating profit outlook nearly 10 percent to 356 billion yen ($4.5 billion), hit by slow European demand and a suspension of production in China in September amid anti-Japan protests.

 MORE PAIN AHEAD FOR SHARP